mikepan/GameEngineBook/text/03-LogicBricks.md

 ##### What Cannot Be Animated <a id="What_Cannot_Be_Animated"></a>

 Unfortunately, not everything we can animate inside Blender can be animated in the game engine.
-More specifically, the following elements can't be animated with the Action actuator:Drivers, Scene, World, remaining Object, Material, Camera, and Light properties.
+More specifically, the following elements can't be animated with the Action actuator: Drivers, Scene, World, remaining Object, Material, Camera, and Light properties.

 Be aware that this may change in the near future.
 And some of these settings behave differently, depending on the render mode (GLSL, MultiTexture).